ethereum/go-ethereum/docs/_rpc/ns-debug.md

 ### debug_traceCall

 The `debug_traceCall` method lets you run an `eth_call` within the context of the given block execution using the final state of parent block as the base.
-The block can be specified either by hash or by number.
-It takes the same input object as a `eth_call`.
+The first argument (just as in `eth_call`) is a [transaction object](/docs/rpc/objects#transaction-call-object).
+The block can be specified either by hash or by number as the second argument.
+A tracer can be specified as a third argument, similar to `debug_traceTransaction`.
 It returns the same output as `debug_traceTransaction`.
-A tracer can be specified as a third argument, similar to `debug_traceTransaction`.

-`Object` - The transaction call object
-- `from`: `DATA`, 20 Bytes - (optional) The address the transaction is sent from.
-- `to`: `DATA`, 20 Bytes - The address the transaction is directed to.
-- `gas`: `QUANTITY` - (optional) Integer of the gas provided for the transaction execution. eth_call consumes zero gas, but this parameter may be needed by some executions.
-- `gasPrice`: `QUANTITY` - (optional) Integer of the gasPrice used for each paid gas
-- `value`: `QUANTITY` - (optional) Integer of the value sent with this transaction
-- `data`: `DATA` - (optional) Hash of the method signature and encoded parameters.
-For details see Ethereum Contract ABI in the Solidity documentation

 | Client  | Method invocation                 |
 |:-------:|-----------------------------------|